damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 ## Make results of builds downloadable

-The next step is to package the code before sending it to our customers.
+The next business requirement is to package the code before sending it to our customers.
 Let's automate it as well!

 All we need to do is to define another job for CI.
 Let's name it "package":
 {: .step}